 Aristotle, surprisingly, accepts much of Empedocles’s view: not only is the nature of material a process of combination, but some materials can combine on their own, since they move themselves, and through the combination of their characteristics they can give rise to living things.
 But he rejects Empedocles’s claim that the individual things thus produced are neither beings nor natures.
 The pivotal difference is that Aristotle shows that such things can be sources if they are coming to be complete, organized structures.
 Automatic processes, therefore, do not conflict with the metaphysics of teleology, they are excellent examples of it.
 This epigenetic theory of structure is a compelling non-essentialist argument against reductivist physics.

 The account I have given explains what Aristotle means when he argues that things in the course of coming-to-be do not have their nature.
 This is best described as a theory of emergence, an emergent teleology.
-Chapter 3 argued that the reason why genetic processes are incomplete is that what is coming-to-be still relies on outside sources, since it is not yet itself a source.
-Generation, as a whole, is a process of composing a structure whose completion is precisely its being a source, a source that is on the one hand a being-in-potency, and on the other hand a being-at-work.
+In previous chapters I have argued that the reason why genetic processes are incomplete is that what is coming-to-be still relies on outside sources, since it is not yet itself a source.
+In this chapter I argued that generation, as a whole, is a process of composing a structure whose completion is a source, a source that is on the one hand a being-in-potency, and on the other hand a being-at-work.
 To grasp the originality of Aristotle’s account, it will help to situate it in relation to two contexts: contemporary accounts of teleology, and contemporary accounts of emergence.

-Gotthelf gives a typology of positions that argue for teleology:47 Strong Irreducibility holds that material necessity is insufficient to account for the coming-to-be of living organisms, hence among the material potencies there must be an irreducible potential for form.
+Gotthelf gives a typology of positions that argue for teleology:47 Strong Irreducibility holds that material necessity is insufficient to account for the coming-to-be of living organisms, which means that among the material potencies there must be an irreducible potential for form.
 The Regulative/Pragmatic view holds that material causes are the only causes in things, but that, by contrast, our minds require a teleological account.
 Proponents of Limited Irreducibility hold that there are two sorts of descriptions: a material description, which exhibits what happens as produced by material necessity, and an assessment of the goodness of something, which depends of necessity on teleology.
-According to Weak Irreducibility, teleology merely requires a program to be present in the seed that organizes the sequence of material processes to produce the form; it does not require material explanation to fail.
+According to Weak Irreducibility, teleology does not require material explanation to fail, it merely requires a program to be present in the seed that organizes the sequence of material processes to produce the form.
 Finally, the Intrinsic Cause or Anti-Eliminativist view holds that what is at stake in teleology is not whether organisms are produced by material processes—they are, in this view—but whether the processes are intrinsic and essential or extrinsic and accidental.
 Thus, this view turns on Aristotle’s claim that a seed has an intrinsic efficient cause that brings about the form.

 In the view I have put forward, Aristotle aims to show that the telos is a real source, not something imported by human thinking.
 He holds that material necessity gives us an insufficient account of genesis because universal material processes are not specific enough to cause the variety of motions in the world.
 The concept of telos amounts to the appearance of a source or cause of events, which constitutes a level of causality higher than fundamental material processes.
 This claim has come to be of central importance in current debates over emergence.